Enhancing Long Video Generation Consistency without Tuning: Additional Implementation Details

 \subsection{Metrics}

-\begin{itemize} \item Subject Consistency (SC): To assess the consistency of the subject in the video across all frames using DINO~\citep{caron2021emerging} feature similarity. \item Background Consistency (BC): To assess the consistency of the background across all frames using CLIP~\citep{radford2021learning} feature similarity. \item Temporal Flickering (TF): To evaluate the consistency of the generated video at local and high-frequency details. \item Motion Smoothness (MS): To evaluate the quality of the movements and motions in the generated video by comparing the video interpolation result using \cite{li2023amt}. \item Warping Error (WE): To evaluate the temporal consistency using optical flow estimation network~\citep{teed2020raft}. \item CLIP-Temp Score (CTS): To assess the semantic consistency between each two frames by computing the cosine similarity of their CLIP~\citep{radford2021learning} embeddings. \end{itemize}
+\begin{itemize} \item Subject Consistency (SC): To assess the consistency of the subject in the video across all frames using DINO~\citep{caron2021emerging} feature similarity. \item Background Consistency (BC): To assess the consistency of the background across all frames using CLIP~\citep{radford2021learning} feature similarity. \item Temporal Flickering (TF): To evaluate the consistency of the generated video at local and high-frequency details. \item Motion Smoothness (MS): To evaluate the quality of the movements and motions in the generated video by comparing the video interpolation result using \cite{li2023amt}. \item Warping Error (WE): To evaluate the temporal consistency using optical flow estimation network~\citep{teed2020raft}. \item CLIP-Temp Score (CTS): To assess the semantic consistency between each two frames by computing the cosine similarity of their CLIP~\citep{radford2021learning} embeddings. \item Imaging Quality (IQ): To assess the distortion in the generated video frames, including overexposure, noise, blur, and other artifacts. \item CLIP Score (CS): To evaluate text-video consistency using CLIP model~\citep{radford2021learning} as feature extractor, assess the semantic quality of the generated videos.